wangzhecheng/wangzhecheng.github.io/_pages/about.md

 I am interested in bridging this gap by developing machine learning models to convert **multi-modal**, **unstructured**, yet **widely-available** “raw” data into **spatially- and temporally-resolved structured** data.
 I am also interested in extracting useful patterns and insights from these data to deliver real-world impact (e.g., imforming policy making).

-Specially, my research interests can be summarized into two aspects:
+Specifically, my research interests can be summarized into two aspects:

-* **Data acquisition**: semi-supervised learning, unsupervised learning, and multi-modal learning for converting geo-tagged unstructure data (e.g., remote sensing images, geo-tagged text) into structured datasets.
+* **Data acquisition**: semi-supervised learning, unsupervised learning, and multi-modal learning for converting widely-available geo-tagged unstructure data (e.g., remote sensing images, geo-tagged text) into structured datasets.

 * **Data analytics**: spatiotemporal data analysis and causal inference with applications in technology adoption, energy/climate justice, energy/climate policies, etc.